Configuration Guide

 All schedules are lists of (cumulative_frames, value) tuples.

-Values are linearly interpolated between schedule points.
+Values are linearly interpolated between schedule points unless noted otherwise

 - global_schedule_speed: float = 1.0